Dakota Johnson in talks to play Madame Web in Spider-Man spin-off

-In an exclusive on entertainment site Deadline on Thursday (Feb 3), sources revealed that Sony was looking to expand on its universe of Marvel characters after the massive success of Spider-Man: No Way Home, which was the biggest film of 2021 with US$1.7 billion (S$2.3 billion) in global box office receipts.
+In an exclusive on entertainment site Deadline on Thursday, sources revealed that Sony was looking to expand on its universe of Marvel characters after the massive success of Spider-Man: No Way Home, which was the biggest film of last year with US$1.7 billion (S$2.3 billion) in global box-office receipts.

 The studio reportedly auditioned a number of Hollywood A-listers for the role of Madame Web, an elderly clairvoyant mutant who predicts the future of Spider-themed superheroes.